DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/README.md

              =VLOOKUP (A2, Regions! $A$1: $B$233,2, FALSE)

 ### Summarize:
-In the summary sheet, the following summary statistics are calculated in a pivot table for each region:
+**In the summary sheet, the following summary statistics are calculated in a pivot table for each region:**
 a.
 The number of countries per region.
 b.
 The average Annual Rates of Change on a national level per region.
 c.
 The average Annual Rates of Change in rural areas per region.
 d.
 The average Annual Rates of Change in urban areas per region.

 ![pivot](https://github.com/DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/assets/121891418/fc26aecd-d015-48ff-b43c-60e4c880ce28)

 ***B.	Visualizing Access by Region:***
 To analyse the connection between national and rural Annual Rates of Change (ARCs) and their correlation with population size across different regions, we generate a visualization that illustrates access by region.
-The visual representation focuses on comparing the national ARC to the rural ARC, and simultaneously depict the relationship between region-specific population sizes and the national population
+The visual representation focuses on comparing the national ARC to the rural ARC, and simultaneously depict the relationship between region-specific population sizes and the national population.